sabari2018/PDL_2020-2021_GR5/README.md

 # Wikipedia Matrix : The Truth (2019 - 2020)

+This project is held at the University of Rennes 1, ISTIC, in Master 1 MIAGE.

 ## Project context

-Actually, we continue the project « Wikipedia Matrix » started by the last group of M1 MIAGE.
-Now, we have to correct it and improve it.
+We continue the project « Wikipedia Matrix » started by the last group of M1 MIAGE (2018 - 2019).
+Nowadays, we have to correct it and improve it.

 ### What is the project « Wikipedia Matrix » ?

-It goal is to collect and extract wikipedia's tables.
-These tables are on several Wikipedia pages (we need the url) , the contain of these tables will be rewrite and give in CSV format.
+Its goal is to collect and extract wikipedia's tables.
+These tables are on several Wikipedia pages (we use the url), the content of these tables will be rewritten and returned in CSV format.

-Two methods are used to read and analyse a Wikipedia page :
+Two methods are used to read and analyze a Wikipedia page :
 * By the Wikitext code
 * By the HTML code